PHorg Logo

 SERVICE

-Carrying out the dream of its founders, the service of the Palace has always been maintained at that point of excellence which early made it famous throughout the world.
+Carrying out the dream of its founders, the service of The Palace has always been maintained at that point of excellence which early made it famous throughout the world.

 The Palace Hotel